Data Sources and Methodology

 • Tefft et al (2008)

-2. Selection of methods for constructing the typology
+Selection of Methods for Constructing the Typology

-3. Prioritization of indicators
+Prioritization of Indicators

 Based on these criteria the following four typology indicators were used:

-• Agriculture value added per worker (constant 2010 USD)[1]
+• Agriculture value added per worker[1]

 • Share of dietary energy from cereals, roots, and tubers[2]